-For anyone who doesn’t mind paying a little more to get the best, then check out the Jabra Elite Active 75t.
-These buds have a fully waterproof and dustproof IP57 rating, they sound good, the AAC codec with Bluetooth 5.0, autopause , and they have a sleek charging case.
-While you won’t get the same noise cancelling that you’ll find on something like the AirPods Pro you will get a Passthrough mode that lets you hear what’s going on around you.
+For anyone who doesn’t mind paying a little more to get the best, then check out the Jabra Elite 7 Active.
+This pair of buds has a fully waterproof and dustproof IP57 rating, it sounds good, the AAC codec with Bluetooth 5.2, autopause, and a sleek charging case.
+The Elite 7 Active has pretty decent active noise cancelling, and you get a HearThrough mode that lets you hear what’s going on around you.